farmOS/farmOS/docs/development/client.md

 # farmOS Client

 Work has begun on a simplified farmOS app that works offline in both browser and native app form.
-It will be installable on Android and iOS devices.
+It is installable on Android and iOS devices.
 The goal is to create a fast and focused client app for day-to-day and in-the-field record keeping that stores data locally for offline use, and syncs back to a farmOS server when internet access is available.